MultiSafepay/docs/content/integrations/drupal.md

 ## How to install

 These instructions are for Composer.
-You can also install the plugin in your backend.
+You can also install the plugin in your <<glossary:backend>>.

 :warning: Make sure you have a backup of your production environment, and that you test the plugin in a staging environment.